How to make use of our built-in icons, photos, images and UI kits

 Custom UI kits

 You can create your own kits and save them for further use or share them with other people.
-For this, you should convert the components (UI elements, colors, typography) that you are going to reuse into symbols, layer and text styles, accordingly.
+For this, you should convert the components (UI elements, colors, typography) that you are going to reuse into components, layer and text styles, accordingly.

 Also, you can add any other UI kits that you might find on the Internet or get from your team.
-The only requirement is that those must be .sketch files and they must include symbols.
+The only requirement is that those must be .sketch files and they must include components.

 To add a custom UI kit to the library: